LPBeaulieu/Book-Generator-PrintABook/README.md

 <br><br><br>

 ![10-Folding the Spine](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/2-Placing%20the%20ruler.jpg)<hr>
-<b>Figure 21.</b> Lay the ruler about 1/64 - 1/32 inch (0.5 - 1 mm) on the outer side of the pencil line, and carefully lift the other side of the cardstock to make a fold on the spine.
+<b>Figure 21.</b> Lay the ruler about 1/64 - 1/32 inch (0.5 - 1 mm) on the outer side of the pencil line, and carefully lift the other side of the cardstock to make a fold on one side of the spine.
 You can use a bone folder to make the fold crisper afterwards.
 <br><br><br>

 ![10-Folding the Spine](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/2-Folding%20the%20cover.jpg)<hr>